From Static to Continuous

 All submissions must follow the PMLR style template.

-Paper submission deadline: May 6, 2026 (23:59 AoE).
+Paper submission deadline was May 6, 2026 (23:59 AoE).

 Accepted full and short papers will be invited to submit an extended version addressing reviewer remarks for publication in PMLR proceedings.